Why “Hidden Lace”?

 When you work a lace pattern in bulky, it looks entirely different, with a squishy, stretchy feel that is wonderfully cozy as a cowl.
 The Twin Rib pattern does not curl, so that cowl stands up on its own to cover the neck area.
 My mom would have loved this feature (she always joked about getting a face lift and never did).
 This pattern is in honor of her, Jane Stanley, gone now for many years and still missed.

-Hidden Lace Cowl
+Hidden Lace Cowl Knitting Pattern

 An intermediate cowl knitting pattern using bulky superwash yarn, creates a soft, squishy texture that feels luxurious around the neck!
 Pattern is worked from the bottom up and in the round, with slip stitches, yarn overs, and a unique ribbing pattern.

-Full video tutorial shows every aspect of knitting this project.
+Video tutorial shows every aspect of knitting this project.

 17 sts and 22 rnds = 4” (10 cm) in lace pattern worked in the round on size 9 (5.5 mm) needles.
 I recommend knitting a gauge swatch in the Twin Rib pattern, then pulling it out and using that yarn to start the cowl.
 Otherwise you might need two skeins of yarn.

 US 9 (5.5 mm) 16” (40 cm) or 24” (60 cm) circular needle.
 A blunt tipped needle is better for knitting with bulky 3-ply yarn, although I’m having a hard time finding one online to recommend – mine is bamboo that is a bit blunt from use!
 You could try Jimmy Beans or Joann’s.
 If you are buying new needles, I recommend 16″ because those are great for hats too.